ADHD/ ADHD/ ADS/ ADD: What is the difference?

 Overdiagnosis of ADHD - can you really diagnose ADHD?

 There is a debate about whether ADHD (attention deficit/hyperactivity disorder) is diagnosed too often.
 Some argue that there is an overdiagnosis, especially in children, since many of the symptoms can also occur in other diseases or simply with normal behavior within the framework of development.
-However, others emphasize that ADHD is an actual neurological disorder that occurs in many people and that undersupply can be harmful, since untreated ADHD can lead to problems in school, work and relationships.
+However, others emphasize that ADHD is an actual neurological disorder that occurs in many people and can lead to problems at school, work and relationships.

 It is also important to take into account that the diagnosis of ADHD is a complex process that requires a careful assessment of the symptoms, history and other factors.
-A precise diagnosis requires that other conditions are excluded and that the symptoms are significant enough to affect daily life.
+A precise diagnosis requires that the symptoms are significant enough to affect daily life.

 Despite many years of research, there is no test, no biomarkers that could prove these disorders quickly and without doubt.

-Researchers warn of the potential risk of false diagnosis of ADHD.
-Because there is no clinical marker for this, the disorder diagnosis depends on a behavioral analysis, and sometimes the child's natural restlessness can be misinterpreted as an ADHD symptom.
-The diagnostic and statistical manual for mental disorders defines the criteria that should be taken into account in order to diagnose a child with ADHD or not.
-However, what experts see in practice is that these criteria are not always taken into account by practitioners in everyday life.
+Researchers warn of the potential risk of misdiagnosing ADHD.
+Since there is no clinical marker for this disorder, the diagnosis is based on a behavioral analysis.
+The natural restlessness of a child can sometimes be incorrectly interpreted as an ADHD.
+The diagnostic and statistical manual mental disorders determines clear criteria for the ADHD diagnosis, but in practice it is observed that these are not always used consistently by specialists in everyday life.

 Symptoms of ADHD